 Welcome to the Division of Ophthalmology.
 Our pediatric eye specialists care for children with a full range of eye and vision problems, as well as certain problems related to eye movements in adults.
 Strabismus (eye misalignment or abnormal eye movements), amblyopia (lazy eye), and poor visual function are common reasons for children to come to the pediatric ophthalmology clinic at Children's Hospital.

-Subspecialty clinics within the division include Craniofacial Clinic, Optometry Clinic, Ophthalmic Genetics Clinic, Neuro-ophthalmology Clinic, Oculoplastics and Tearing Disorders Clinic, and Pediatric Retina Clinic.
+Subspecialty clinics within the division include Craniofacial Clinic, Optometry Clinic, Ophthalmic Genetics Clinic, Neuro-ophthalmology Clinic, Oculoplastics and Tearing Disorders Clinic, Uveitis Coordinated Care Clinic, and Pediatric Retina Clinic.
 Adult patients with strabismus, double vision and other eye movement problems are also treated by Children's Hospital ophthalmologists.

 Our reputation as one of the leading pediatric ophthalmology centers in the United States attracts families from across the country and around the world.
 Our physicians have published books and journal articles on many topics related to pediatric ophthalmology including pediatric eyelid surgery, strabismus, pediatric cataracts, glaucoma and optic nerve disorders.
 In addition to patient care, our doctors are involved in research including studies on retinopathy of prematurity, strabismus, cataracts, eye growth, myopia, amblyopia, and many other related areas.